-- Any person (or group of persons) wishing to become a credit institution, i.e. to begin taking deposits or other repayable funds and granting credits, requires a new licence.
+- Any entity wishing to become a credit institution, i.e. to begin taking deposits or other repayable funds and granting credits, requires a new licence.
 It may be a newly created entity or an existing one that has already been performing one of the two required activities and now wishes to offer the other activity as well.
-It may also be a regulated financial institution that plans to expand its business to include full banking services. - A new licence may also be necessary if two or more credit institutions merge and create a new entity to accommodate the merged credit institution activities.
-Any new entity performing regulated activities requires a licence.
+It may also be a regulated financial institution that plans to expand its business to full banking services. - A new licence may also be necessary if two or more credit institutions merge and create a new entity to accommodate the merged credit institution activities.
+Any new entity housing regulated activities requires a licence.